-The CIPFA Prudential Code for Capital Finance in Local Authorities (the code) was updated in 2018 and requires all local authorities to prepare a 'Capital Strategy'.
+The CIPFA Prudential Code for Capital Finance in Local Authorities (the code) requires all local authorities to prepare a 'Capital Strategy'.

-The Council's Capital Strategy (approved by Council in May 2019) builds upon the Council's Commercial Asset Strategy and Treasury Management Strategy in order to:
+The Council's Capital Strategy (approved by Council in June 2022) builds upon the Council's Commercial Asset Strategy and Treasury Management Strategy in order to:

-- Set the long term context in which capital expenditure and investment decisions are made in a sustainability way: - Set the basis upon which risk and reward and priority outcomes are considered as part of capital decisions;
+- Set the long term context in which capital expenditure and investment decisions are made in a sustainability way: - Set the basis upon which risk and reward and priority outcomes are considered as an integral part of capital decisions;

-- Set the context within which capital decision making is consistent with the concepts of value for money, public stewardship and prudence; and - Report explicitly on the deliverability, affordability and risk associated with Capital Strategy.
+- Set the context within which capital decision making is consistent with the concepts of value for money, public stewardship and prudence; - Report explicitly on the deliverability, affordability and risk associated with Capital Strategy.